Euro-BioImaging/BatchConvert/README.md

 `batchconvert configure_omezarr`

 Similarly, this will prompt the user to enter a series of parameters, which will then be saved as the default parameters to be passed to the `batchconvert omezarr` command.
-Upon completing the configuration the sequence of commands should look like:
+Upon completing the configuration, the sequence of commands should look similar to:

 ```
 oezdemir@pc-ellenberg108:~$ batchconvert configure_omezarr